 Longer sessions mean better relaxation and greater health advantages.

 Many of the infrared home sauna options are small compact designs.
 The sauna tent and sauna blanket options are one-person designs that take up very little space.

-They are not permanent structures and can be packed and folded away when not in use.
+They are not permanent structures and can be packed away when not in use.